 During his stay in South Africa with his family, there were only western toilets that had no water outlet, and a chamber pot was used for the excreta.

-Notwithstanding his wife Kasturba’s reluctance, he compelled her to help him in ensuring that the chamber pot is cleaned which was used by his colleagues.
+Notwithstanding his wife Kasturba’s reluctance, he compelled her to help him ensure that the chamber pot was cleaned, which was used by his colleagues.

 Picking broom

 In one of the Congress sessions in Calcutta, he observed many delegates using the verandah in front of their room as latrines, without any inhibition.
-Gandhiji, dressed in his western attire, took a broom and started cleaning it putting many of the onlookers to shame.
+Gandhi, dressed in his Western attire, took a broom and started cleaning the area, putting many onlookers to shame.

 Gandhi’s life on cleanliness and sanitation is equally important as his struggle for India’s independence.